NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

   offset relative to the optical center, to be consistent with Theia.
 This file can be passed in to a new invocation of this tool via ``--nvm``.
 Type: bool.
 Default: false.
+``--save_nvm_no_shift`` Save the optimized camera poses and inlier interest point matches to <out dir>/cameras_noshift.nvm.
+Interest point matches are not offset relative to the optical center, which is not standard, but which allows this file to be self-contained and for the matches to be drawn with ``stereo_gui``.
-``--save_matches`` Save the interest point matches (all matches and inlier matches after filtering).
-Stereo Pipeline's viewer can be used for visualizing these.
+``--save_matches`` Save the interest point matches (all matches and inlier matches after filtering). ``stereo_gui`` can be used for visualizing these.
 Type: bool.
 Default: false.
 ``--timestamp_offsets_max_change`` If floating the timestamp offsets, do not let them change by more than this (measured in seconds).
 Existing image